 Are you fascinated by small-scale piecing and miniature quilts?
 Have you ever found yourself admiring a small log cabin quilt block in a magazine, in a show, or at your local guild and thinking “Oh, that looks so amazing and way too difficult for me”?

 In quilting, a small scale usually means it is harder to make.
 Many quilters will agree with me that the smaller the scale of the project and the more intricate the piecing, the more tricky it is to achieve precision.
-For many of us, it also means that the quilting process becomes more stressful and frustrating, as opposed to the enjoyable and relaxing past-time it should be.
+For many, it also means that the quilting process becomes more stressful and frustrating, as opposed to the enjoyable and relaxing past time it should be.

 It isn’t some long-kept secret and it doesn’t involve 15 years of diligent practice.
 The secret to very accurate piecing at a small scale, is more often than not, foundation paper piecing.
 Of course, not all traditional quilt blocks can be easily or efficiently pieced this way, but when they can, it means accurate points, even strips, and blocks the size and shape they are supposed to be!

 I have a life-long love affair with log cabin quilts and their relatives, the pineapple, and the courthouse steps.
 However, I always used to make my blocks at a generous scale with logs no narrower than about one inch.
 But once I discovered the joy of paper piecing the blocks, the blocks started to shrink dramatically, and the logs got narrower.
 The result is a series of quilts that are simply exquisite.